ninad/ninad.github.io/conversation-patterns.md

 Urgent or Important | → Call
 Important but not urgent | → Chat first, wait, then call.
 Not important question | → Chat
-Short update | → Chat
+Short update to directi manager or peer | → Chat Update to team or company | → Email
+Long update | → Email
 Praise or thanking someone | → Chat
-Sharing knowledge | → Chat
+Sharing knowledge | → Email
-Long update | → Email
 Giving feedback | → Email
-Make a proposal with lots of context | → Email / Docs Sharing jokes | → Chat (or nothing)
+Make a proposal | → Email / Docs / Wiki
+Jokes | → Chat (or nothing)

 ## Patterns of conversations
 These are some common conversational events that happen over and over at a work place.
 Below are some good patterns on how to reduce friction in these events.